-Please bring your child to the Nursery classroom door- the teachers will greet you and your child.
-Your child will be shown where to put their coat and lunch bag before saying goodbye to you.
-We have found that the children (and parents) are less likely to get too upset and settle much more quickly with a brief separation at the door.
+Please bring your child to the gates on St Gerrard's Road - the teachers will greet you and your child.
+Children will be taken inside by nursery staff.
+We have found that the children (and parents) are less likely to get too upset and settle much more quickly with a brief separation at the gate.
 If there is any problem or issue, we promise we will call you.

 Mid-morning: snack time (please see more information below).

 11.45 Morning session ends.
 For children who are being collected at this time please wait at the St Gerrard's Road gate which will be unlocked as we see you waiting.
 The gate is kept locked to ensure the safety of the whole school.
 If by any chance you are running late, please inform the school office and go to the main entrance.

 For children who stay over the lunch time period, a packed lunch and drink are brought from home.
 We follow the school’s healthy eating policy and ask you to bear this in mind when making up their lunch.
 Please do not send sweets, chocolate or fizzy drinks.
 We do not allow nut products do to children with severe nut allergies:

 • Sesame seeds - these are also found on bread buns.

 If your child usually has a small sandwich and a piece of fruit or yogurt then send just that, please try not to send a banquet as this is often over facing for them.
 Whatever they don’t eat is sent home in their box so that you always know exactly how much they have eaten and can plan accordingly.
 The children start their lunch at 11.45am and are supported by Welfare Staff.
 The children are helped to open any packaging and encouraged to eat savoury foods first followed by dessert.
 Please do not be too concerned if your child does not appear to have drunk much as they will also have had a mid-morning and mid-afternoon drink and snack.